Meteowriter

 The book describes places to visit around the Cumbria and Lake District coast and coastal areas along the Lancashire shores of Morecambe Bay and the Solway Firth in Dumfries & Galloway.

-Destinations include seaside resorts, picturesque harbours, stately homes, museums, tourist attractions and nature reserves plus many less well known sites such as stone circles and reminders of the Roman Empire.
+Destinations include seaside resorts, picturesque harbours, stately homes, museums, tourist attractions and nature reserves plus many less well known sights such as tidal bores, stone circles and reminders of the Roman Empire.

 More details